NateveLang/Adam/README.md

 Do not change the name of the variables.
 """

-# All the symbols that the compiler uses.
+# All the symbols that the transpiler uses.
 mayusc = "ABCDEFGHIJKLMNÑOPQRSTUVWXYZ"
 alphabet = mayusc + mayusc.lower() + "_"
 digits = "0123456789"